saltedlolly/developer.rebble.io/source/_guides/app-resources/fonts.md

 | `[0-9:A-Za-z° ]` | Time, date, and degree symbol for temperature gauges. |
 | `[0-9°CF ]` | Numbers and degree symbol with 'C' and 'F' for temperature gauges. |

-{% platform cloudpebble %}
-Open the font's configuration screen under 'Resources', then enter the desired regex in the 'Characters' field.
-Check the preview of the new set of characters, then choose 'Save'.
-{% endplatform %}

-{% platform local %}
 Add the `characterRegex` key to any font objects in `package.json`'s `media` array.